bjaegerthomas/tech-interview-prep/leetcode_activities/0009_palindrome/README.md

 ## Key Takeways
 *UPDATE* After the first pass I noticed a couple of things.
 1- I forgot to discuss the fact that the right variable also needs to increment by 1 each time and 2- my solution will return true each time because of the logic in my code.
 I also need to convert the integer into a string so I can use the indicies to compare elements within the integer.
 In addition, I need to use right as an indicies marker where as right now I am using it as just a value.
+*UPDATE* Need to take into account edge cases like a single digit as well as add >= to my for loop logic so i don't miss out on the middle digit